mmohtasim/mmohtasim.com/content/about.md

     weight: 10
 ---

 This is Mahmudul Mohtasim.
+I am currently working as Data scientinst in [Coel Inc.](https://coel.run).

 I am currently studying MS in Computer Science in Brac University.
+And Doing Another MS in IICT from Bangladesh University and Engineering and Technology(BUET).

 I have graduated in Electrical and Electronics Engineering(EEE) form Bangladesh University of Engineering and Technology(BUET).

-My primary interest is in Machine learning, Deep Learning, Data Science, Distributed system and Embedded system.
+My primary interest is in Machine learning, Deep Learning, Data Science, Distributed system, Networking and Embedded system and Linux.

-Currently I am Working on Bengali OCR.
-I am also working on bulding a Bengali langulage model.
-For this, I am studying NLP right now.

 Python is my go-to language.
-I know C and Kotlin(I don't know C++).

-I am learning Rust right now.
-I am thinking about learning Go but I don't know.
+I also know C, Kotlin, Bash, Rust.

 I don't use Facebook.